 For additional information regarding student loan relief measures, visit the Department of Education’s COVID-19 Information Page..

 Payment Suspension and Interest Waiver

 On March 27, 2020, President Trump signed into law the Coronavirus Aid, Relief and Economic Security (CARES) Act.
-As part of the law, all payments on federal student loans have been suspended for six months through Sept.
-30 and borrowers will receive 0% interest during this same time frame.
+As part of the law, all payments on federal student loans were suspended and all borrowers' loans were set at 0% interest.

 Income-Driven Repayment (IDR) and Public Service Loan Forgiveness (PSLF)